eileenmcnaughton/org.wikimedia.thethe/README.md

 The extension also permits suffixes to be removed or strings to be removed from anywhere in the sort name.
 The prefixes and suffixes to be replaced can be configured under **Administer->Customize Data and Screens->Organization Sort Name Settings** (per the screenshot above).

+Notes:

-Note: The patterns are applied *in order*.
+- The patterns are applied *in order*.
 So prefixes of `'the ', 'the university of '`will not fix `The University of Life`, because once the 'the' is removed, the second pattern no longer matches.
 So you would need to swap the order (or use just `'university of '` instead which *would* apply).

+- If you want to replace single quotes you have to 'escape' them with a backslash.
+For example, you could enter `"'\'s'"` as an anywhere pattern to change "Mary's" to "Mary".
+If doing this also watchout that *Mary’s* is not the same as *Mary's* and would need another pattern for the ’ character!

 The extension is licensed under [AGPL-3.0](LICENSE.txt).